 After the war, the school grew and started taking children until they were eleven years old.
 Lessons took place in various huts and in the house.
-The kitchen was where the children’s toilets are now.
 Miss Bignold was famous for her sausages and cooked lunch for the children every day.
-Ex-pupils and staff who remember her and the school are asked to talk about her at the Founder’s day service held at St. Mary’s church every July.
+Ex-pupils and staff who remember her and the school are asked to talk about her at the Founder’s Day service held at St. Mary’s Church every July.
 They remember fondly the small huts where lessons took place, the animals kept by Miss Bignold, especially the dog, and of course her sausages.

 With huge support in terms of good will and financial contributions from the parents, the School was made into a charitable trust.
-Owing to the uncertainty of the school’s future not all the children remained and the new school started up with twenty-three boys and girls aged up to nine years old.
-The headteacher was Jenny Smith-Spark who stayed with the school until 1996.
+Owing to the uncertainty of the school’s future, not all of the children remained and the new school started up with twenty-three boys and girls aged up to nine years old.
+The Headteacher was Jenny Smith-Spark who stayed with the school until 1996.

 During this time, the school was extended to accept children up to eleven years old.
-The classrooms for classes V and VI were then added.
-Mrs Bramley was the headteacher from 1996 to 1999 when Mr Peter Stradling took over for one year.
+The classrooms for Classes 5 and 6 were then added.
+Mrs Bramley was the Headteacher from 1996 to 1999 when Mr Peter Stradling took over for one year.
 The number of children had now grown to about eighty.

-Throughout this time, the Chairman of the Board of Governors has remained Edward Oatley and two of the original four parents are actively involved in the school.
+Throughout this time, the Chair of the Board of Governors was Edward Oatley and two of the original four parents are still actively involved in the school.